SergeyNM/RATD_RAPID_AXIAL_TURBINE_DESIGN/README.md

 This project contains a working, but not final, version of the FORTRAN code and related articles in the docs folder.

 In the source code most of the REAL variables are implicitly declared.
 The original author (L. J. PRITCHARD) worked and ran the code on a Harris 800 computer that had a 48-bit data bus and floating point numbers with 39-bit signed mantissas and 8-bit signed exponents.
-You can observe vintage catalogs in folder .\docs\Harris.
+You can observe vintage catalogs in folder ./docs/Harris.

 ## Compilation
 I compile 'ratd.f' with option -fdefault-real-8: